Rocio29022000/reading-notes/README.md

 ### Tech Ed Full Stack

 ### Introduction
-Hello, My name is Rocio Carmona, Im 23 and have a bunch of interests, some of them include:
+Hello, My name is Rocio Carmona, I'm a 23 year old Medical Engineer.
+I have a bunch of interests, some of them include:
 * Sports
   * Skiing
   * Surfing